tanuj101/personal-web-space/pages/2019/intro-to-chmod/intro-to-chmod.md

 <h1 class="blog-heading"> Introduction to chmod</h1>

 <p>Before the actual understanding I never really tried how chmod works but I've used it nevertheless for various purposes like running a shell script , changing permissions of an <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html"> aws ssh key</a> etc.</p>
-<p>I didn't even care about the logic I just execute this good ol' command on one of my shell script <b>chmod +x abc.sh</b>.
+<p>I didn't even care about the working I just execute this good ol' command on one of my shell script <b>chmod +x abc.sh</b>.
 I came to know about chmod during one of the lectures on Operating Systems in College which was pretty usefull in a way if anyone would ask what am I doing with chmod while demonstrating something then I'd be able to answer properly</p>
 <p>Usually the chmod command is like this</p>

 ```sh